colincass/EPiServer.Labs.ProjectEnhancements/README.md

 Using this feature Editor will be able to add short description about the purpose of the project.

 The description can be set in project edit dialog:

 ![Project dialog](assets/docsimages/project_description_dialog.png)

 And then it's diaplyed on project overview:

 ![Project dialog overview](assets/docsimages/project_description_overview.png)

 and in the project selector list:

 ![Project dialog list](assets/docsimages/project_description_list.png)

 ## Project categories

-PRoject categoies feature is similar to project description.
+Project categoies feature is similar to project description.
 It allows Editor to categorize projects.

 ![Project categories](assets/docsimages/project_categories.png)

 Categories are displayed in project selector:

 ![Project categories list](assets/docsimages/project_categories_list.png)

 To configure categories you need to implement `IProjectCategoriesDataSource` interface